OctaDist/OctaDist/README.md

 - ![](https://latex.codecogs.com/svg.Latex?%5CTheta%20%3D%20%5Csum_%7Bi%20%3D%201%7D%5E%7B24%7D%20%5Cabs%20%5Cleft%20%7C%2060%20-%20%5Ctheta_%7Bi%7D%20%7C)

+However, there is no program for determining this kind of parameter yet.
+So we present the OctaDist program for those who are ineterested in this.

 2D structure of octahedral Fe complex |  3D structure of octahedral Fe complex  | Projection of ligand atoms onto the twisting plane
 :-------------------------:|:-------------------------:|:-------------------------:
 ![](images/complex-1.jpg)         |  ![](images/complex-2.jpg)       |  ![](images/complex-3.jpg)

 ### Methods
 #### Orthogonal projection